Surface Dean--Kawasaki equations: Preliminaries

-where $B$ is a $d$-dimensional standard Brownian motion.
 Note that the coefficients of the SDE are Lipschitz continuous, because $H \in C^3$ is periodic and thus its derivatives are bounded.
 For $H \in C^2$ we would get a singularity in the drift coefficient, and it is well understood that the noise would regularize this singularity \cite{Veretennikov1981}; for simplicity we stick with the Lipschitz setting.

 \begin{remark} Note that there is another way of defining the Brownian motion on $\Gamma$ using the projection on the tangent space and the ambient Brownian motion $B^{d+1}$ from $\mathbb{R}^{d+1}$ \cite[Example 8.4]{EVanden-Eijnden}.
 More precisely, the process defined as $\mathd Y_t := \Pi \circ \mathd B^{d+1}_t$, where $\circ$ denotes the Stratonovich integral, and whose infinitesimal generator is given by the Laplace--Beltrami operator. \end{remark}